-This fall, LRP expects County decision-makers will adopt a Mitigated Negative Declaration (MND) it prepared for the railroad crossing.
-Once adopted, LRP will submit the MND and an application to the CPUC for approval of the railroad crossing.
-Preparation of engineering studies and drawings for the streetscape amenities (e.g., street improvements, sidewalks, utilities), environmental review and application for a Coastal Development Permit will begin in fall of 2015.
+A Mitigated Negative Declaration (MND) for the railroad crossing was adopted this summer.
+LRP will submit the MND and an application to the CPUC for approval of the railroad crossing in fall of 2016.
+By the end of 2016, PW and LRP plan to complete 65% of construction plans for the streetscape amentities (e.g., street improvements, sidewalks, utilities) and complete environmental review by summer of 2017.

-The 2010 and 2011 grants have been expended, and the remaining balance for the 2012 grant is \$4,400, as of September 2015.
-LRP was awarded additional funds for the project from the Coastal Impact Assistance Program and will use these funds to continue project tasks after the remaining CREF funds are expended.
+The 2010 and 2011 grants have been expended, and the remaining balance for the 2012 grant is \$4,400, as of September 2016.
+LRP was awarded additional funds for the project from the Coastal Impact Assistance Program and the County's general fund.